Explicit Non-Abelian Gerbes with Connections: Examples: Principal bundles as adjusted higher principal bundles

 for all $(i)\in Y^{[1]}$.
 We then expect the following statement.

-\begin{proposition} The descent data of principal $\sfG$-bundles with connections and the descent data of principal $\caL\sfG$-bundles with adjusted connections satisfying the adjusted fake-curvature condition~\eqref{eq:adjustedFakeCurvatureConditionPathLoopGroups} are equivalent. \end{proposition}
+\begin{proposition} The differential cohomology of principal $\sfG$-bundles with connections and the differential cohomology of principal $\caL\sfG$-bundles with adjusted connections satisfying the $P$-flatness condition~\eqref{eq:adjustedFakeCurvatureConditionPathLoopGroups} are isomorphic. \end{proposition}

 \begin{proof} We shall establish this claim in both directions in two steps.
-Firstly, we map the descent data of one type of bundle to descent data for the other type.
+Firstly, we map the cocycle for one type of bundle to the cocycle for the other type.
 We then show that isomorphism classes are indeed mapped to isomorphism classes.

-\uline{Principal bundles $\Rightarrow$ higher principal bundles:} Consider the descent data of a principal $\sfG$-bundle over $X$ subordinate to a good cover $Y\rightarrow X$,
+\uline{Principal bundles $\Rightarrow$ higher principal bundles:} Consider the cocycle describing a principal $\sfG$-bundle over $X$ subordinate to a good cover $Y\rightarrow X$,

 for all appropriate $(i,j,\ldots)\in Y^{[n]}$.
 Since the endpoint evaluation map $\boundary:P_0\sfG\rightarrow \sfG$ defined in~\eqref{eq:endpointEvaluation} is a surjective submersion, the pullbacks along $\boundary$ exist, and since also $Y^{[2]}$ is the disjoint union of contractible subsets of $X$ by assumption, there exists a lift of $g\in\scC^\infty(Y^{[2]},\sfG)$, i.e.~a map $g^\circ\in\scC^\infty(Y^{[2]},P_0\sfG)$ such that